yt6983138/OsuLazerFSMounter/README.md

 This is a tool to mount osu!lazer's hash-based file storage (User file storage) as a virtual drive on Windows.
 It allows you to access the game's files directly from the mounted drive, making it easier to view.

-> Warning: This tool is in very WIP stage.
+> Warning: This tool is in very WIP stage, and is NOT thoroughly tested (yet).

 > Warning: Modifying the hash-based storage is not recommended from osu official, use this tool at your own risk.